yzdxs/learn-anything/quotes/readme.md

 ## If tomorrow my company goes under I will just start another paper company.
 And then another and another and another.
 I have no shortage of company names.

+# finance

+## A penny saved is a penny earned.

+### Benjamin Franklin

+## Wealthy is meaningless; use Unwealth: the difference, at any point in time, between what you have and what you would like to have

+## One man's debt is another man's financial asset

+# ideas

+## It is the simplest version of the idea that sticks.

+### Christopher Nolan

+# language

+## I didn’t learn to talk from a linguist, I learned to talk from hearing other people talk

+## A language isn't something you learn so much as something you join.

+# war

+## If we don’t end war, war will end us.

+## The nuclear arms race is like two sworn enemies standing waist deep in gasoline, one with three matches, the other with five.

+### Carl Sagan

 # nature